sebrax/barberapp/README.md

 # barberapp
-Barber/Hairdresser Appointment System
+Simple Barber/Hairdresser Appointment System made in Vanilla PHP that I made for a friend.

-Download/Clone to your apache folder and run it.

-All database config vars are stored on connection.php
+All database config are stored on connection.php